baggepinnen/MonteCarloMeasurements.jl/docs/src/examples.md

 Another example using MonteCarloMeasurements to perform [robust optimization](https://en.wikipedia.org/wiki/Robust_optimization), this time with automatic differentiation.
 We use Optim.jl to solve a linear program with probabilistic constraints using 4 different methods, two gradient free, one first-order and one second-order method.
 We demonstrate calculation of gradients of uncertain functions with uncertain inputs using both Zygote.jl and ForwardDiff.jl.

 ## Unitful interaction
-Particles with units can be created using the package [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).
+Particles with units can be created using the package [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) for uncertainty propagation with automatic unit checks.
 The interaction is only supported through the construct `Particles{Quantity}`, whereas the reverse construct `Quantity{Particles}` is likely to result in problems.
 Unitful particles are thus created like this
 ```@repl
-using MonteCarloMeasurements, Unitful # hide
+using MonteCarloMeasurements, Unitful
-(1±0.1)u"V"
+(1 ± 0.1)u"V"
 (1..2)u"m"
 ```